- 1 Overview

 (52 YE) Semmerholm defeated

-An unusual alliance between Marcher and Dawnish forces caused the destruction of a major orc tribe in the territory now known as Semmerholm.
+An unusual alliance between Marcher and Dawnish forces caused the destruction of a major orc nation in the territory now known as Semmerholm.

 (54 YE) Scouring of Redoubt